antbag-pm-pl/LavaSell/README.md

 - Bedrock Economy Support

 # How to use?
 Download this from poggit and place in your plugin directory.
 Bedrock Economy is also a requirement.
+Edit sell.yml to edit sell prices